 Diet and Nutrition

 The Swedish Vallhund has a relatively large body in proportion to its short legs.
 It’s important to keep them lean to avoid placing too much stress on the joints.
 Feed your Swedish Vallhund measured meals at scheduled times (morning and night).
-Leaving food out all day (sometimes called free feeding) can lead to an overweight dog, which can contribute to health issues like hip dysplasia and diabetes.
+Leaving food out all day (called "free feeding") can lead to an overweight dog, which can contribute to health issues like hip dysplasia and diabetes.
 If you’re not sure how much you should be feeding your Swedish Vallhund, work with your veterinarian to determine your dog’s ideal weight and how much food to feed daily.

 More Dog Breeds and Further Research

-If you like the Swedish Vallhund, you can also check out similar breeds, including:
+If you like the Swedish Vallhund, check out similar breeds, including: